 You learn to sit with uncertainty without needing immediate answers.
 You become less reactive and more observant.
 You understand that truth is often layered, nuanced, and sometimes uncomfortable—but it is also freeing.

 This mindset doesn’t mean you become cynical or distrustful of everything.
 Instead, you become discerning.
-You choose what to believe more consciously.
-You build your own understanding of the world rather than blindly inheriting one.
+You consciously choose what to believe.
+You build your own understanding of the world rather than inherit one unquestioningly.

-There’s a quiet confidence that comes with this.
-A grounded sense of self that isn’t easily shaken by external opinions or unexpected changes.
-Because when you no longer rely on rigid “truths” to navigate life, you become flexible enough to handle whatever comes your way.
+A quiet confidence **accompanies** this change.
+A grounded sense of self no longer easily **shakes** from external opinions or unexpected changes.
+When you no longer **rely** on rigid “truths” to navigate life, you **become** flexible enough to handle whatever comes your way.

 In the end, questioning everything isn’t about losing your foundation; it’s about rebuilding it, stronger and more authentic than before.